Previous | Next

 1. Describe the book’s content and the author’s credentials.
 Approximately three-fourths of the review should be devoted to a description of what the book is about.
 The review should not be a reviewer’s essay on the topic with occasional reference to the book itself.
 A one- or two-sentence description of the author’s credentials should appear early in the review, if they are known.

 2. Evaluate its contribution to knowledge.
-The review should discuss briefly the book’s most significant strengths or weaknesses and indicate whether it makes a substantial contribution to existing knowledge.
+The review should discuss briefly the book’s most significant strengths or weaknesses and indicate whether it makes a substantial contribution to existing knowledge or understanding.

 3. Provide a comparison with similar works.
 If this information is known to the reviewer, he or she should indicate whether the book is one of the better works on the subject, whether it supplants an older work, or whether existing works provide a more effective treatment.